ninakali/flourish-pc/src/glossary.md

+# A
+#### ALU
+ALU, or Arithmetic logic unit, is a device that can perform mathematical and logical operations.
+Usually it is a part of a central processor.

 # B
 #### Binary
 1. Related to a system of numbers with the base of 2, or represented in such a system